Central Sterile Processing and Distribution

 1. Once accepted to a program of study, the student will receive written instructions that define the screenings and detail how to complete the above requirements.

-2. Results are verified and sent directly by the company to the contact person at the clinical facility for review no less than 10 days prior to the scheduled arrival of the student.
+2. Results are verified and sent directly by the company to the contact person at the clinical facility for review no less than 10 days before the scheduled arrival of the student.

 3. The clinical facility will notify the program department chair of the student(s) with any findings that would preclude the assignment of the student in their setting.